What is the difference between a Brit Milah and a circumcision?

 Who else should be honored?

 Anyone you would like to honor is welcomed.
 You may want to include close friends, extended family, and/or even siblings.
-I work with each family to ensure that each Bris is a meaningful, life-cycle event.
+I work with every family to ensure that each Bris is a meaningful, life-cycle event – exactly how you pictured it for your son.
 See Participant Sheet.

 Do you give a Bris certificate?